 Please note that applicants for the human rights internship at the Permanent Mission may submit separate applications for the disarmament internship.

 Internship Program in the Australian Permanent Mission

 Each year, two internships are offered to cover a range of disarmament and arms control meetings in Geneva.
 Depending on the time of year, these could include the Conference on Disarmament as well as meetings under a range of instruments such as the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), Biological Weapons Convention (BWC), Convention on Certain Conventional Weapons (CCW), Convention on Cluster Munitions (CCM), Anti-Personnel Mine Ban Convention (MBC) and UN Programme of Action on small arms and light weapons.

-Prospective interns are asked to be available for at least eight weeks, though some flexibility will be considered.
+Prospective interns are asked to be available for around eight weeks, though some flexibility can be considered.
 Final dates can be settled with the Mission once an intern has been offered a position.